orientechnologies/orientdb-docs/Database-Encryption.md

 - [Server security](Server-Security.md)
 - [Secure SSL connections](Using-SSL-with-OrientDB.md)

-Starting from v2.2, OrientDB can encrypt the record content on disk.
-This deny anybody to access to the database content, even bypassing the OrientDB security system.
+Starting from v2.2, OrientDB can encrypt the records on disk.
+This denies anybody from accessing to the database content, even bypassing the OrientDB security system.
+The encryption key is not saved in database but must be provided at run-time.
+If the encryption key is lost, the database, or the encrypted portion, can't be read anymore.

 Encryption uses the "compression" interface and act at cluster (collection) level.
 The supported algorithms are:
 - `aes-encrypted` that uses [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)